 Aegithinidae – Ioras

-They are small to medium small sized passerines, ranging from 11.5 to 15.5 cm in length.
+They are small to medium small sized passerines, ranging from 11.5 to 15.
+5 cm in length.
 Overall the males are larger than the females.
 These are reminiscent of the bulbuls, but whereas that group tends to be drab in colouration, the ioras are more brightly coloured.
 The group exhibits sexual dimorphism in its plumage, with the males being brightly plumaged in yellows and greens.
 Unlike the leafbirds, ioras have thin legs, and their bills are proportionately longer.
-Calls are strident whistles; songs are musical to human ears.
+Calls are strident whistles; songs that are musical to human ears.

 Their habitats include acacia scrub, forest edge, and closed forests, as well as agricultural land and (in the common iora) gardens.
 They are mostly lowland birds, with most reaching only as high as the submontane forests.
 They are generally highly arboreal and usually occur in the tree canopy, with only very rare records of this family coming down to the ground.
-Ioras eat insects and spiders, which they find by nimbly gleaning the leaves of the slenderest outer twigs.
-The family is overwhelmingly non-migratory, although in West India there is some evidence that Marshall’s Ioras and Common Ioras are partly migratory in the seasonal semi-desert fringe.
+They hop, bound, and flit through the canopy, often foraging out on branch tips and hanging upside-down.
+Ioras are insectivorous and eat insects and other small invertebrates like spiders, which they find by nimbly gleaning the leaves of the slenderest outer twigs.

 Common Iora Aegithina tiphia